What is failed back surgery syndrome?

-No surgeons who perform back surgery for the treatment of degenerative spine conditions are successful every time.
+Like any type of surgery, traditional open back surgery comes with a risk.
 Thousands of patients have had unsuccessful back surgery, which is categorized by the general term failed back surgery syndrome.
-Failed back surgery syndrome, also known as FBSS or failed back syndrome, refers to the condition of any back surgery patient who experiences the same symptoms, or whose symptoms get worse, as a result of a surgery that was designed to relieve neck or back pain.
+Failed back surgery syndrome, also known as FBSS, refers to the condition of any back surgery patient who experiences the same symptoms, or whose symptoms get worse, as a result of a surgery that was designed to relieve neck or back pain.
 In addition to the pain, stress and long recovery involved in open neck and open back surgeries, 40 percent of open back surgery patients will also fall victim to some form of FBSS.
 The name itself is a bit of a misnomer, as it is really refers to a wide variety of conditions that can arise or continue after back surgery, and is not strictly a syndrome.

 What causes FBSS?